-Haetae Shape White Porcelain Cup Stand
+Haetae-shaped Porcelain Cup Stand

-19th century, Joseon Dynasty
+19th century, Joseon Dynasty (1392 - 1897)

-The harmony between its cute face and sharp teeth, the round dots on its entire body and its delicate tail are all strong attributes of the stand.
+The harmony between the figure's cute face and sharp teeth, the round dots on its entire body and its delicate tail are all strong attributes of the stand.
 The oval shape sitting on the Haetae's back, with a hole in it, suggests that this stand is for cups such as the gaehyungbae, which drains itself when the liquid is filled to a certain level.
 A deep green-bluish glaze is used on the entire surface.
 This style of white porcelain cup stand used to be produced at a kiln in Bunwon-ri, Gwangju, in the19th century.